Security

 • Microphone — Only voice calling, recording, and voice assistant apps

 • Contacts — Be very selective.
-Many apps request this unnecessarily
+Many apps request this unnecessarily to harvest your social graph

 • Storage/Files — Only apps that need to save or access files